dvpc/rgb-autoenc/README.md

 scipy (0.15.1)
 scikit-learn (0.15.2)

+Consult the command line parameter -h for help.

 # Examples
 During training, a pickled state of the network is written to *output_dir* whilst .pgn and .pnm files are (over-)written in *temp_dir*.